OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

 #### The elite performance group

-Only 3 cluters emerged in 2022, so there is no elite-performance group this year.
+Only 3 clusters emerged in 2022, so there is no elite-performance group this year.
 There are two explanations for this:

-1. The elite respondents in 2022 have been absorbed into the improved high-performance cluster.
+1. The elite respondents in 2022 were absorbed into the improved high-performance cluster.
 2. The demographic profile is different this year compared to previous years

 In previous years, many respondents had been in software delivery for over 10 years.
 In 2022 the proportion of respondents with more than a decade of experience fell by half.
 The change seems less surprising as most respondents have less experience than those answering the surveys in prior years.